fmang/opustags/README.md

       -s, --set FIELD=VALUE         replace a comment
-      -S, --set-all                 import comments from standard input -e, --edit                    edit tags interactively in VISUAL/EDITOR --raw                         disable encoding conversion
+      -S, --set-all                 import comments from standard input -e, --edit                    edit tags interactively in VISUAL/EDITOR --output-cover FILE           extract and save the cover art, if any --set-cover FILE              sets the cover art
+      --raw                         disable encoding conversion

 See the man page, `opustags.1`, for extensive documentation.